Tips for Preventing Fire Damage

 Having a roof made of fire proof materials such as metal, clay or asphalt shingles can go a long way in preventing fire damage.
 Trim any overhanging branches and keep the roof free of any other debris that could potentially spread fire.
 Gutters should be cleaned twice a year to prevent the buildup of leaves and any other fire hazardous material.

-Following these steps will go a long way in preventing a house but there is no guarantee that a fire still won’t breakout.
+Following these steps will go a long way in preventing a house fire but there is no guarantee that a fire still won’t breakout.
 Make sure you have an escape plan in place, educate family members, be repaired.
 Hold fire drills regularly so that family members know what to do and where to go if a fire breaks out.
 You may not be able to protect your loved ones from every calamity but with a little common sense and planning you will be able to spot potential fire hazards and stop them before the unthinkable happens when a fire strikes.

 If your home does suffer from fire damage contact your local authorities first and foremost and then call a professional fire damage restoration company to clean up and damage left behind.